greenfork/kisa/README.md

 Asynchrony traditionally adds a lot of complexity to the application.
 We will explore whether we are able to solve this problem in our specific case and not in general by providing a limited set of API endpoints to plugins.
-Otherwise we might find ourselves solving the problem of simultenuous edits by multiple users.
+Otherwise we might find ourselves solving the problem of simultaneous edits by multiple users.

 For additional notes see [xi article on plugins].